-6.22 Raising awareness with pupils
+6.29 Raising awareness with pupils and parents

-We pride ourselves on our culture of open and effective communication between the staff and pupils, and on our excellent pastoral support structures at Oak Heights.
+We pride ourselves on our culture of open and effective communication between the staff and pupils and parents, and on our excellent pastoral support structures at Oak Heights.
 We prepare all our pupils to make reasoned, informed choices, judgments and decisions.
-Time is allocated in PSHE and form time for discussion of child abuse and in developing in pupils the confidence that they require to recognise abuse and to stay safe.
+Time is allocated in PSHE/ police liaison officers and form time for discussion of child abuse and in developing in pupils the confidence that they require to recognise abuse and to stay safe.
 From time to time members of staff will base circle time and assemblies on related topics.
 All pupils know that there are adults to whom they can always turn if they are worried and we have developed many ways in which pupils are encouraged to talk about issues of concern to them.